Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

 The diffusion-scaled occupancy state is defined as $\bar{\QQ}^N(t) = (\bar{Q}_1^N(t), \bar{Q}_2^N(t), \dots)$, with

+where we include a minus sign in the definition of $\bar{Q}_1^N(t)$ so as to adhere to the notation adopted in~\cite{EG15} which is the basis for the results that will be presented in Section~\ref{ssec:diffjsq}.
+Any (weak) limit $\QQ(\cdot)$ of the sequence of processes $\{\QQ^N(t)\}_{t \geq 0}$ in the Halfin-Whitt heavy-traffic regime (iii) as $N \to \infty$, once again in a suitable topology, is called a \textit{diffusion limit}.
 Note that $-\bar{Q}_1^N(t)$ corresponds to the number of vacant servers, normalized by $\sqrt{N}$.
-The reason why $Q_1^N(t)$ is centered around~$N$ while $Q_i^N(t)$, $i = 2,3, \dots$, are not, is that for the scalable LBAs we consider the fraction of servers with exactly one task tends to one, whereas the fraction of servers with two or more tasks tends to zero as $N\to\infty$.
-For convenience, we will assume that each server has an infinite-capacity buffer, but all the results extend to the finite-buffer case.
+The reason why $Q_1^N(t)$ is centered around~$N$ while $Q_i^N(t)$, $i = 2,3, \dots$, are not, is that for the scalable LBAs we consider the fraction of servers with exactly one task tends to one, whereas the fraction of servers with two or more tasks tends to zero as $N \to \infty$.
+For convenience, we will assume that each server has an infinite-capacity buffer, but all the results extend to the finite-buffer case, see for instance \cite{EG15,MBLW16-1,MBLW16-3,MBLW16-4,MBLW2016-5}. \\

+We conclude this subsection with a discussion of two important convergence issues associated with the above-defined scaling limits.

+\paragraph{Accuracy of asymptotic approximations.} A critical issue in the context of scaling limits is the rate of convergence and the accuracy for finite-size systems.
+Some interesting results for the accuracy of mean-field approximations for interacting-particle systems including load balancing models may be found in~\cite{Gast17,Ying16,Ying17}.
+These results can be leveraged to develop refined approximations and improve the accuracy by adding expansion terms as demonstrated in~\cite{GH18,GBT19,GLM18}.